NEWLY HIRED? Watch this benefits video and read about how to enroll!

 Premiums

-Some benefits are fully paid by Oncor, while others—like medical, dental, and vision—are shared between you and the company.
+Some benefits are fully paid by Oncor, while others — like medical, dental, and vision — are shared between you and the company.
 The amount you contribute is called your premium, and it’s automatically deducted from your paycheck.
+You’ll find options, details, and premium costs at myhrconnection.oncor.com.

-If you or your spouse uses tobacco and you are enrolled in an Oncor medical option, a surcharge applies to your medical premiums: $600 per person, per year ($50/month).
+If you or your spouse uses tobacco and you’re enrolled in an Oncor medical option, a $600 per person, per year ($50/month) surcharge applies to your medical premiums.
+Tobacco products include: cigarettes, cigars, e-cigarettes, vaping, pipes, chewing tobacco, snuff, dip, and hookah.

 How to Waive the Surcharge

-Once approved, the surcharge will be removed within up to three pay periods.
+Processing Time: Once approved, the surcharge will be removed within three pay periods.
 No retroactive refunds.

-Note: The surcharge for Critical Illness and Life Insurance does not change.
+Note: The tobacco surcharge for Critical Illness and Life Insurance premiums will not change.

 Notifications